mitydigital/statamic-supportamic/README.md

 Keeping `SUPPORTAMIC_WIDGET_SHOW_GUIDE` as `true` will show the Admin Guide section when the Support URL is not Statamic's URL.

-### Support: Start a conversation
+### Support: Start a conversation / Create a ticket

-If you have Chat correctly configured, the "Start a Conversation" button will appear.
+If you have Chat correctly configured, the "Start a Conversation" or "Create a Ticket" button will appear.

-When loaded, this will be disabled, but will be enabled when the Chat widget is ready.
+When loaded, this will be disabled, but will be enabled when the Chat/Ticket widget is ready.

 ### Support: Email support